 Philippines Special Power of Attorney Apostille and Authentication

-A photo of Mayon Volcano, representing a Philippines Special Power of AttorneyWhat is a Philippines Special Power of Attorney?
+What is a Philippines Special Power of Attorney?

 How do I get a Philippines Special Power of Attorney apostilled?

-1. Email us for a price quote.
+1. Email us for a price quote

 Pricing varies depending on your location, the turnaround time needed, and the shipping destination.
 For a quick price quote, send an email to [email protected] with the following information:

-• Your name, address, and phone number
+- Your name, address, and phone number

-• The name, address, phone number, and email address of the recipient (if you’d like us to ship it to a third party)
+- The name, address, phone number, and email address of the recipient (if you’d like us to ship it to a third party)

-• The number of Special Powers of Attorney that need to be authenticated
+- The number of Special Powers of Attorney that need to be authenticated

 We will respond with a price quote without delay.
 Once we’ve agreed upon a price, we will send you an invoice and start the apostille process.

-2. Get the document notarized.
+2. Obtain the SPA document

-3. Get the document to us.
+4. Get the document to us

 If we notarize the document, we’ll simply take it with us.
 If someone else notarizes it, you can send it to our office: